VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up an empty pipeline layout.md

 2025-10-26 16:37
 Status: #baby
 Tags: [[vulkan]] [[vulkan graphic pipeline]]
-# Setting up the pipeline layout
+# Setting up an empty pipeline layout

 This is to do with the the **uniform** and **push constant**.
 These are like global variable for shaders they are often used for transformation matrices and textures samples.